Versione italiana

 Exercise 5: Verification of the Property of Identity Matrix

-Problem: Verify that the identity matrix I multiplied by the matrix A returns A itself, where:
+Problem: Verify that the identity matrix II multiplied by the matrix AA returns AA itself, where:

 Solution: